-Getting the RV ready for winter storage - RV Travel
+Preparing the RV for winter storage - RV Travel

 Disconnect the propane regulator assembly from the service valve, then cover it with a small plastic bag so moisture and insects cannot enter.
 Cap or tape off the outlet portion of the service valve.
 Deactivate the LP gas detector inside the RV.

-Moving on to the four gas-burning appliances (water heater, refrigerator, furnace, and cooktop/oven), it’s always wise to clean and service each appliance prior to storing the RV over the winter.
+Moving on to the four gas-burning appliances (water heater, refrigerator, furnace and cooktop/oven), it’s always wise to clean and service each appliance prior to storing the RV over the winter.
 As I teach in my seminars, this will reduce the time needed to get the coach ready for travel when the warmer months arrive.
 Plus, it will reveal any issues that need to be taken care of prior to putting the appliances back into service.
 Be sure each appliance is completely turned off during any season of nonuse.

 Aside from possibly adding the bypass kit to the water heater and flushing out all mineral deposits, there’s not much to do other than to drain the heater completely and screw in the drain plug or anode rod just finger-tight.
 If you have an electronic DSI water heater, you may want to remove the circuit board and store it in a warmer environment, especially if you are expecting subzero temperatures.